-Our New Jersey lawyers obtained a substantial settlement on behalf of a local utility in a lawsuit seeking $200 million in damages from a manufacturer of defective components for the loss of use of two nuclear power stations and the cost of replacement power.
+We obtained a substantial settlement on behalf of a local utility in a lawsuit seeking $200 million in damages from a manufacturer of defective components for the loss of use of two nuclear power stations and the cost of replacement power.
 The case raised complex questions of the scope and enforceability of certain contractual disclaimers of liability.

-We represented one of the country's largest owners of commercial real estate in a lawsuit seeking to recover hundreds of millions of dollars of costs involved in abating asbestos building products in some 60 building complexes throughout the United States.
-Our client was the first known plaintiff to plead a federal racketeering (RICO) claim in such a lawsuit and the claim has survived strenuous efforts by all of the defendants to dismiss.
+We represented one of the country’s largest owners of commercial real estate in a lawsuit seeking to recover hundreds of millions of dollars of costs involved in abating asbestos building products in some 60 building complexes throughout the United States.
+Our client was the first known plaintiff to plead a federal racketeering (RICO) claim in such a lawsuit and the claim survived strenuous efforts by all of the defendants to dismiss.

 For many years, we have represented the world’s largest manufacturer of computer and electronic equipment in New Jersey suits involving its products, employees, services and licensed programs.
 We represent various companies in commercial litigation matters involving copyrights, trademarks, post-employment restrictive covenants, trade secret agreements and technology-related matters.

 Our litigators advised a major petrochemical concern in international contract litigation involving the “act of state doctrine” and the enforceability of “force majeure” clauses.

 The firm also represents individuals, partnerships and corporations in disputes arising out of the formation and dissolution of businesses.

 Fiduciary Liability and Directors' and Officers' Liability Litigation